codefresh-io/cap-docs.codefresh.io/_docs/quick-start/ci-quickstart/create-ci-pipeline.md

 <!--Because all Codefresh capabilities are based on Docker images, Docker is also serving as an abstraction layer over any the implementation language of your source code.
 Codefresh can work with projects written in Ruby, Python, Java, Node or any other programming language as long as they produce a Docker image.
 Docker images are a first class citizen in Codefresh pipelines and not just an afterthought.-->

-The example application already comes with its own Dockerfile, making the creation of a Codefresh pipeline very easy.
+The example application already comes with its own Dockerfile, making it easy to create a Codefresh pipeline.

 Create a project for the pipeline
 Create and run the pipeline to build the Docker image